Hans-Joachim Marseille: The "Star of Africa"

 Marseille developed his own special tactics, which differed significantly from the methods of most other pilots.
 (When attacking a Lufbery circle) he had to fly very slowly.
 He even took it to the point where he had to operate his landing flaps as not to fall down, because, of course he had to fly his curve (turns) more tightly than the upper defensive circle.
 He and his fighter were one unit, and he was in command of that aircraft like no-one else.

-Friedrich Körner (36 victories) also recognised this as unique: "Shooting in a curve (deflection shooting) is the most difficult thing a pilot can do.
+Friedrich Körner (an ace with 36 victories) also recognised this as unique: "Shooting in a curve (deflection shooting) is the most difficult thing a pilot can do.
 The enemy flies in a defensive circle, that means they are already lying in a curve and the attacking fighter has to fly into this defensive circle.
 By pulling his aircraft right around, his curve radius must be smaller, but if he does that, his target disappears in most cases below his wings.
 So he cannot see it anymore and has to proceed simply by instinct."
 The attack was, however, carried out at close-range; Marseille dived from above, climbed underneath an opponent, fired as the enemy aircraft disappeared under his own, and then used the energy from the dive to climb and repeat the process.

 His success as a fighter pilot also led to promotions and more responsibility as an officer.
-1 May 1942 saw him receive an unusually early promotion to Oberleutnant followed by appointment to Staffelkapitän of 3./JG 27 on 10 June 1942, thus succeeding Oberleutnant Gerhard Homuth, who took command of I./JG 27.
+1 May 1942 saw him receive an unusually early promotion to Oberleutnant followed by appointment to Staffelkapitän of 3./JG 27 on 10 June 1942, succeeding Oberleutnant Gerhard Homuth, who took command of I./JG 27.

 In a conversation with his friend Hans-Arnold Stahlschmidt, Marseille commented on his style, and his idea of air-to-air combat:

 I often experience combat as it should be.
 I see myself in the middle of a British swarm, firing from every position and never getting caught.
 Our aircraft are basic elements, Stahlschmidt, which have got to be mastered.
 You've got to be able to shoot from any position.
 From left or right turns, out of a roll, on your back, whenever.
 Only this way can you develop your own particular tactics.
 Attack tactics, that the enemy simply cannot anticipate during the course of the battle – a series of unpredictable movements and actions, never the same, always stemming from the situation at hand.
 Only then can you plunge into the middle of an enemy swarm and blow it up from the inside.